ucan-wg/spec/README.md

 Any issuer of a UCAN MAY later revoke that UCAN, or the capabilities that have been derived from it further downstream in a UCAN chain.

-This mechanism is eventually consistent, and SHOULD be considered a last line of defense against abuse.
+This mechanism is eventually consistent, and SHOULD be considered a last line of defence against abuse.
 Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

-While some resources are centralized (e.g. access to a server), and others are unbound from specific locations (e.g. a CRDT), and will take longer for the revocation to propogate.
+While some resources are centralized (e.g. access to a server), and others are unbound from specific locations (e.g. a CRDT), and will take longer for the revocation to propagate.

 Every resource type SHOULD have a canonical location where its revocations are kept.
 This list is non-exclusive, and revocation messages MAY be gossiped between peers in a network to share this information more quickly.

 It is RECOMMENDED that the canonical revocation store be kept at as close to (or inside) the resource it is about as possible.
 For example, the Webnative File System maintains a Merkle tree of revoked CIDs at a well-known path.
 Another example is a centralized server could have an endpoint that lists the revoked UCANs by CID.

-Revocations MUST be irreversable.
+Revocations MUST be irreversible.
 If the revocation was issued in error, a unique UCAN MAY be issued.
 This prevents confusion as the revocation moves through the network, and makes revocation stores append-only and highly amenable to caching.

 A revocation message MUST conform to the following format: